 (3) The prices agreed upon the order being placed shall always apply.
 The latter are, unless anything to the contrary is specified, gross prices, including the statutory VAT.

-(4) For shipping within Germany (postage and packing) we charge a flat rate in the amount of € 4.20 plus the statutory VAT.
+(4) For shipping within Germany (postage and packing) we charge a flat rate in the amount of € 6,00 including the statutory VAT.
+When ordering individual items, a small quantity surcharge of EUR 2.50 including statutory VAT is due, provided the best value is less than EUR 50.00.
 We deliver within Germany free of freight and packaging charges as from an order value of € 50.00.
 In the event of goods being shipped outside the Federal Republic of Germany, the Customer shall bear the entire shipping and handling charges.

 (5) The shipping and handling charges shall, in the event of the goods being shipped abroad, be calculated in line with the following zones and tariffs:

 |from kg||until kg||Zone1||Zone1s||Zone1EU||Zone1sEU||Zone2||Zone2sEU||Zone3||Zone3EU||Zone4||Zone5||Zone6|

 |0,00||5,00||16,90 €||10,90 €||18,90 €||10,90 €||20,90 €||15,90 €||17,90 €||20,90 €||31,90 €||39,90 €||47,90 €|

 |5,01||10,00||21,90 €||13,90 €||24,90 €||13,90 €||26,90 €||18,90 €||23,90 €||27,90 €||40,90 €||53,90 €||65,90 €|